ChenLi0830/Macho-test/README.md

 Then build the project using `npm run dev`.

-Once the project is build successfully, you can host it using a server.
-You can run a local server to host by `firebase serve`.
-In this case, the website can be visited at [http://localhost:5000](http://localhost:5000)
+Once the project is build successfully, you can run a local server to host by `firebase serve`.
+The website can then be visited at [http://localhost:5000](http://localhost:5000)